fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

   fleet-scep.crt ... done
   fleet-scep.key ... done

-Update your Fleet server's environment variables as follows:
+Re-run your Fleet server with new environment variables as follows:
 1. Update ENV["FLEET_SCEP_CA_CERT"] with the contents of fleetctl-scep.crt
 2. Update ENV["FLEET_SCEP_CA_KEY"] with the contents of fleetctl-scep.key

-Restart the server to apply the new ENV variables.
+For more information on how to change your environment variables in Fleet, visit TODO

-WARNING: If you change the SCEP CA in the fleet server, existing managed devices will no longer report to Fleet.
+WARNING: If you change the SCEP CA in the Fleet server, existing managed devices will no longer report to Fleet.
 You must un-enroll and re-enroll all devices.

 ```